Games & Culture

 The main topics of the course are as follows:

-- Defining and analyzing games and play
+- Defining and analysing games and play

 - Games as sign-systems and rule-systems